Do you have feedback or a question for the ARC Team? Raise it here and this will be seen by the core volunteer coordinators and stakeholders.

 Not only will you find that support does come in, but you also get better support from other organisations if you show you are also contributing.

 Often we are contacted by people who advocate on behalf of others for supplies.
-This can become very complex as tiers and tiers of middlepeople get involved, requests get bigger and more demanding.
+This can become very complex and agressive as tiers and tiers of middlemen compete to be the “first” to win favour with a rescuer.
 What is important to us is the animal at the other end and who is looking after it.

 Why can this be an issue?